Power Cell Replacement

-Avoid leaving the watch in hot or cold places for long periods of time.
+Avoid leaving your watch in hot or cold places for long periods of time.
 High temperatures may shorten the life of the power cell, while low temperatures may cause time delay.
-In the latter case, however, accuracy will return when the watch is worn on the wrist again.

 Exposure to Heat and Steam

-Avoid exposing the watch to heat (i.e. spas, saunas and hot showers) as extreme heat will cause some watch materials to expand, thus impacting on the water resistancy capabilities of the watch.
+Avoid exposing your watch to extreme heat (ie., spas, saunas and hot showers) as this will cause some watch materials to expand and affect the water-resistant capabilities of your watch.

-The watch may be worn while playing golf or other activities, but avoid severe shocks such as dropping it on a hard surface.
+Your Citizen watch can be worn while playing golf or partaking in physical activities, however please avoid severe shocks, such as dropping it on a hard surface.

-Stains and waterspots on the case, glass, or band should be removed with a soft cloth to prevent blemishes.
+To maintain the lustre of your Citizen timepiece, stains and water spots on the case, glass or band should be removed with a soft cloth to prevent blemishes.

-- Be aware that since the watch and bracelet is worn next to the skin, it collects dust and perspiration and becomes soiled if not cleaned regularly.
+As the watch and bracelet is worn next to the skin, it collects dust, perspiration and becomes soiled if not cleaned regularly.
 This is particularly true of the inner parts of the links or mesh of the bracelet.

-- Heavy perspiration should be wiped off the watch and bracelet with a soft dry cloth.
-The bracelet should be cleaned occasionally by using an old toothbrush and warm soapy water after which the soap is thoroughly rinsed with clear water and the bracelet dried completely.
-The foregoing manner of cleaning should not be done if the watch is not water- resistant but should instead be done by your jeweller.
+Your Citizen watch and bracelet should be cleaned regularly with a soft dry cloth.
+If your watch is water-resistant the bracelet should be cleaned occasionally with an old toothbrush and warm soapy water; take care to thoroughly rinse off all soap and dry the bracelet completely.
+If your watch is not water-resistant, thorough cleaning should be done by your jeweller.

 Care for Straps

-- Salt residue and soil can be removed from the leather by cleaning with a dampened soft cloth and mild soap or saddle soap.
+Soft residue and soil can be removed from the leather by cleaning with a dampened soft cloth and mild or soap.

-- Rubber straps should be washed frequently with mild soap and warm water using a soft brush.
+Rubber straps should be washed frequently with a soft brush, mild soap and warm water.

-- Solvents, oils, perspiration, tanning lotion and salt can cause rubber to deteriorate if not removed.
+Solvents, oils, perspiration, tanning lotion and salt can deteriorate rubber if not removed.